ggory15/ggory15.github.io/_posts/projects/2018-12-06-HQP-project.markdown

     </div>
 </div>
 + Controller
-	- Wholebody controller based on the HQP controller
+	- Wholebody controller based on the HQP controller.
 	- Task transition algorithm for the HQP frameworks (with Joint limit, singularity, and obstacle avoidance algorithm)
 	- Momentum based observer